Are you interested in learning more about the work of the ACLU? Do members of your organization have questions about a civil liberties issue?

-To reserve a speaker, send us an email request with the following information:
+To reserve a speaker, send us an email request.

-Three weeks advance notice is generally needed to schedule the proper speaker.
+A minimum of three weeks advance notice is required to schedule a speaker.
 Please include several possible dates & times; the location; audience size, type and age-range; and your preferred discussion format.
 The more you tell us, the better we can match your request.